Expectation fulfilment theory of dreaming: Dreaming in metaphor

 Metaphor is the language of the REM state.
 French scientist Michel Jouvet suggested that REM sleep is concerned with programming the central nervous system to carry out instinctive behaviours.
 William Dement and colleagues discovered that the amount of REM sleep a foetus or newborn has depends on how mature an animal is at birth.
 Animals born relatively mature have little REM sleep as foetuses and after birth, while animals born immature have a considerable amount.
-During REM sleep, foetuses and newborns are programmed with the instincts that they must seek to complete in the environment.
-As the sense organs start to receive inputs from the environment, the brain ‘pattern matches’ to the instinctive templates programmed in during REM sleep.
-According to the theory, just as programming instincts involves creating a pattern or template for which an analogue can be found in the environment (twig-like materials, a friendly human face, etc.), so it makes sense that deactivation also uses sensory analogues or metaphors, enabling the brain to draw on images which represent the unexpressed emotional arousals of the day.